Wednesday, 20th November

 D6+D7

 The digital era has completely transformed traditional recruitment tools.
 Emphasis on speed, accessibility, and user-friendly interfaces has become the new standard.
-VSB-TUO has successfully adapted to this era and has seen a fourfold increase in applications for study programs in English language.
-Online fairs, study portals, user-friendly websites, or newly also AI chatbot are examples of tools that work excellently for us in this new age.
+VŠB-TUO has successfully adapted to this era and has experienced a fourfold increase in applications for study programmes in English.
+Online fairs, study portals, user-friendly websites, and, more recently, AI chatbots are examples of tools that work exceptionally well for us in this new age.

 Staff Week Tradition: Building Bridges for International Collaboration

-Staff Weeks are organised in different formats on various topics all over Europe for more than 10 years and it becomes an integral part of international activities on campus.
-In this panel discussion, we focus on different approaches to organizing staff weeks at three Czech universities.
-Together, we explore best practices as well as challenges arising from organising such event and the impact on all the stakeholders and university environment in general.
-Staff week is not only about sharing experiences but also about building bridges between cultures and strengthening relationships among universities.
+Staff Weeks on various topics have been organised in different formats across Europe for more than 10 years, and they have become an integral part of international activities on campus.
+In this panel discussion, we focus on different approaches to organising Staff Weeks at three Czech universities.
+Together, we will explore best practices as well as challenges arising from organising such events and their impact on all stakeholders and the university environment in general.
+Staff Weeks are not only about sharing experiences but also about building bridges between cultures and strengthening relationships among universities.

-Sharing experience with AI-based tools has become popular during last couple of years.
-However, are there any non-AI digital tools that can be helpful for academicians in their everyday work?
-In this interactive session we will explore a variety of such tools that can be used for a broad spectrum of activities common in academia including learning support provision, collaborative writing, brainstorming.
-The participants will be encouraged to explore themselves; digital devices are welcome!
+Sharing experiences with AI-based tools has become popular over the last couple of years.
+However, are there any non-AI digital tools that can be helpful for academics in their everyday work?
+In this interactive session, we will explore a variety of such tools that can be used for a broad spectrum of activities common in the academic environment, including learning support provision, collaborative writing, and brainstorming.
+Participants will be encouraged to explore these tools themselves; digital devices are welcome!

 Implementing Equality: Moving Towards a Caring Institution

 One of the challenges in science and research is the need for working conditions that provide not only a safe environment but also care, well-being, and support for those facing disadvantage.
-Gender Equality Plans (GEPs) are essential tools to address these issues.
-This presentation will explore the role of GEPs in both the European and Czech research landscape, along with practical insights from their implementation at Charles University.
-We will discuss how these plans contribute to fostering equality, diversity and inclusion within academic institutions.
+Gender Equality Plans (GEPs) are essential tools for addressing these issues.
+This presentation will explore the role of GEPs in both the European and Czech research landscapes, along with practical insights from their implementation at Charles University.
+We will discuss how these plans contribute to fostering equality, diversity, and inclusion within academic institutions.

-Iveta Bayerová / Gabriela Langhammerová - CUNI / Institute of Sociology (Czech Academy of Science)
+Iveta Bayerová - Charles University, Gabriela Langhammerová - Institute of Sociology, Czech Academy of Science

 D2 (workshop)